cooperative-computing-lab/cctools/doc/manuals/taskvine/vine-graph.md

 Task functions and arguments must be serializable by `cloudpickle`.
 A task must create every file declared with `task.file()` before it exits successfully.

-## Troubleshooting

-- An import error for `_vine_graph_capi` usually means Python is loading the wrong CCTools installation.
-- A manager that remains at zero completed tasks normally has no connected worker, or the worker cannot reach the manager port.
-- A task-runner library failure often means a task function refers to a module, class, constant, or helper that was not included in `hoisting_modules`.
-- Use a unique `output-dir` and `checkpoint-dir` for concurrent workflows.
-- Use `local-execute` first to separate graph/function errors from worker or network errors.

 ## Run the project regression tests

 From the repository root: